Tuesday, May 26–Jim Wyckoff’s Morning Markets Report

-The important outside markets see the U.S. dollar index solidly up early today on safe-haven demand.
-Nymex crude oil prices are sharply lower and trading around $32.00 a barrel.
-The yield on the benchmark U.S. Treasury 10-year note is currently around 0.67%.
+The important outside markets see the U.S. dollar index solidly down early today.
+Nymex crude oil prices are higher and trading around $34.00 a barrel.
+The big rebound in crude oil prices has surprised many oil analysts and is a big positive for stock, commodity and financial markets.
+The yield on the benchmark U.S. Treasury 10-year note is currently around 0.7%.

 –Jim